 Regarding public engagement, nine small group stakeholder interviews were held May 21 and 22 around a variety of topic areas with 46 attendees total.
-Virtual public meetings were also held on

-Tuesday, June 9th and Saturday, June 13th.
+Virtual public meetings were also held on Tuesday, June 9th and Saturday, June 13th.
 Other small group meetings and additional public engagement were ongoing throughout April - July.
 The interactive map for identifying issues/points of interest, as well as the survey, closed for comments on July 24, 2020 and a summary can be found on the project website under Events.
-The NEAS project team will be presenting to Town and County boards in the area throughout January/February to give an update on the project.
-A second round of public engagement is anticipated to begin in mid-February and last through mid-March.
+The NEAS project team will be presenting to Town and County boards in the area throughout January to give an update on the project.
+A second round of public engagement is anticipated to begin early 2021.
 Anticipating public engagement will be mostly virtual, if you have any suggestions on groups to reach out to or public engagement strategies in the Northeast Area please reach out to the project manager.
 Visit www.neasupdate.com for more information.